 Let’s take a look at them:

-ProofHub is a versatile tool loved by many web designers and developers due to its robust proofing and project management capabilities.
-The best thing about ProofHub is the way it brings together teams, stakeholders, and clients under one roof and makes the review and approval process quick and easy.
+ProofHub is a versatile tool loved by many web designers due to robust proofing method and project management capabilities.
+The best thing about ProofHub is the way it brings together teams and clients under one roof and makes the review and approval process quick and easy.

 - Real-time collaboration and quick feedback sharing

-- Equipped with various markup tools to highlight sections and mark annotations
+- Markup tools to highlight sections and mark annotations

 - Threaded comments for accurate and concise feedback

 - One-click approval process that saves a lot of time

 - Loaded with project management features such as Gantt charts, Kanban boards and Workflows and much more

 Don’t get stuck in the feedback process and switch to an online dynamic proofing tool.
 Try ProofHub.

 Notable is the easiest way for you and your team to gather feedback on projects.
 It lets you quickly share feedback with people it’s intended for and sharing feedback with new people is as easy as typing an email address.
 Notable lets you take any interface screenshot, sketch or wireframe, and exchange notes on specific details with your team.
 From sketches to fully coded pages, Notable lets teams give feedback faster at every step of the design process.

 - Specifically built for designing teams keeping their needs in mind